 Step up your Friday night cocktail with this unique spin on a classic.
 The walnut simple syrup adds a toasty quality that’ll rock your evening.

 Nothing starts the morning off right quite like a fresh, fluffy waffle.
-The buckwheat flour adds nuttiness, while blueberries burst with ever bite.
+The buckwheat flour adds nuttiness, while blueberries burst with every bite.
 The orange maple butter takes this breakfast to the next level.

 Dress up this humble tuber for your next holiday feast!
 Fragrant sage, nutmeg, and just enough maple-spiked crème fraiche make it a winning vegetarian side.